putyourlightson/craft-blitz/tests/TESTS.md

 ### [RefreshCache](pest/Feature/RefreshCacheTest.php)

-> [!NOTE]
-> _Tests the tracking of changes to elements and the resulting element cache IDs and element query type records._
+_Tests the tracking of changes to elements and the resulting element cache IDs and element query type records._

 ![Pass](https://raw.githubusercontent.com/putyourlightson/craft-generate-test-spec/main/icons/pass.svg) Element is not tracked when it is unchanged.
 ![Pass](https://raw.githubusercontent.com/putyourlightson/craft-generate-test-spec/main/icons/pass.svg) Element is tracked when `refreshCacheWhenElementSavedUnchanged` is `true` and it is unchanged.